AbandonwareDev/tempus/README.md

 Uses TODO instead of calendar events from WebDAV (e.g. Nextcloud).
 Code can be reporpused to sync/consume .isc files.

-Secrets stored in desktop keyring (should be compatable with MacOS)
+Password is stored in desktop secret-services (should be compatable with MacOS keyring)

-Currentyl shows today tasks
+Currently shows today tasks

 # Intallation